Camp David Accords: Assassination of Anwar Sadat

-President Sadat's signing of the Camp David Accords on 17 September 1978 and his shared 1978 Nobel Peace Prize with Israeli prime minister Begin led to his assassination on 6 October 1981 by members of the Egyptian Islamic Jihad during the annual victory parade held in Cairo to celebrate Egypt's crossing of the Suez Canal.
+President Sadat's signing of the Camp David Accords on 17 September 1978 and his shared 1978 Nobel Peace Prize with Israeli prime minister Begin led to Sadat’s assassination on 6 October 1981 by members of the Egyptian Islamic Jihad during the annual victory parade held in Cairo to celebrate Egypt's crossing of the Suez Canal.
 The president's personal protection was infiltrated by four members of this organization, who were hiding in a truck passing through the military parade with other military vehicles.
 As the truck approached the president, the leader of the belligerents – Lieutenant Khalid Islambouli – came out of the truck and threw three grenades towards the president; only one of the three exploded.
 The rest of the team opened fire with automatic assault rifles and struck President Sadat with 37 rounds.
 He was airlifted to a military hospital, where he died two hours after arriving.

 In total, 11 were killed from collateral gunfire and 28 were injured.
 Among the killed were the Cuban ambassador, an Omani general, and a Coptic Orthodox bishop.
 Among the wounded were Egyptian Vice-President Hosni Mubarak, Irish Defence Minister James Tully, and four U.S. military liaison officers.
 One of the assassins was killed and the other three were wounded and taken into custody.
 The surviving assassins were tried and found guilty of assassinating the president and killing 10 others in the process; they were sentenced to capital punishment, and were executed on 15 April 1982.